-The information on this page is designed to assist students considering graduate/professional school.
+The information on this page is designed to assist students considering graduate school or professional programs.
 Ideally, you’ll find information and links here that will begin to help you:

-- decide if graduate/professional school is for you
+- decide if graduate school or professional programs are for you

-- identify the steps necessary in applying to graduate/professional programs
+- identify the steps in applying to graduate/professional programs

-- give you both on and off-campus resources to assist in the process
+- identify on and off-campus resources to assist in the process

 Is Graduate/Professional School for You?

-The first step to applying for graduate/professional school is to do some thinking about your reasons for going.
+The first step to applying for graduate/professional school is to consider your reasons for going.
 Do your homework about the career fields that interest you and the requirements for getting into them.
 Graduate/professional school is competitive to get into; be honest with yourself about your chances of getting in.
 Graduate/professional school can be very expensive and a big commitment.
-It is important that you spend some time thinking about your reasons for wanting to go to graduate/professional school.
+It is important to think about your reasons for wanting to go to graduate/professional school.

 Good reasons to go include:

 - Your career field of interest requires graduate or professional school

 - You are interested in a particular subject and want to learn more about it